KDE/kde-builder/doc/chapter_appendix_A/appendix-modules.md

 developers to select one of only a few groups, and allow the script to automatically select the appropriate Git branch.

-kdesrc-build supports this feature as of version 1.16-pre2, via the [branch-group](#conf-branch-group) option.
+kde-builder supports this feature as of version 1.16-pre2, via the [branch-group](#conf-branch-group) option.

 branch-group can be used in the configuration file as follows: